 During the railroad’s development in the 1880s, builders added a station between Alma and Alta Vista, one of the steepest inclines in Kansas.
 A nearby creek (Mill Creek) refilled steam engines, and the stop became Volland.
 Passenger service was offered through 1942, cattle shipping continued until 1962 (when trucking became the preferred method to ship cattle), and mail delivery served Volland until 1955.
 It was a lively place in the first half of the twentieth century, and Otto Kratzer, Storekeeper, documented it with his photographs for many years.
 Thousands of his photos are archived in the Wabaunsee County Historical Society and Museum in Alma, Kansas.

 Volland Road is full of cowboys, horses, and dust.
 Hear the whistle of the train as it slows to a stop.
 Cattle stream out of boxcars, and cowboys drive them away to lush pastures of native grass.
 They grow fat and are brought back to Volland to be shipped off to Kansas City.
-In the meantime, section crews maintain the tracks, passengers arrive or pass through, mail and supplies are delivered – bricks, shoes, houses, and oysters – everything that can be ordered from a catalog – or that Otto Kratzer wanted for a holiday dinner.
-Families gather on Thursday nights to shop and gossip and on Sunday afternoons to visit and play.
+In the meantime, section crews maintain the tracks, passengers arrive or pass through, mail and supplies are delivered – bricks, shoes, houses, and oysters – everything that can be ordered from a catalog – or that Otto Kratzer wants to serve at a holiday dinner in his family’s second floor residence in the Store.
+Families gather here on Thursday nights to shop and gossip and on Sunday afternoons to visit and play.
 The school bus stops by after school.
 The school board meets at the Store.
 It is the social and cultural center of the community.